 In the endeavor to make Tyler’s wish come true, Ashley quickly realized that it was necessary for other families currently battling a cancer diagnosis to be able to experience a wish.
 Tyler was granted an experience of a lifetime with the World Champion St. Louis Cardinals – to sit in the press box, meet the announcers, and go on the field before the game during batting practice.
 A few months after Tyler’s death, 3 Little Birds 4 Life was created in his honor.

 Ashley Swip began her non-profit journey in 2010 when a need arose during the battle that her brother, Tyler Gifford, fought with melanoma cancer.
 During his battle with melanoma and countless Google searches later, Ashley realized that resources for young adults with cancer were few and far between.
 While doing this research, Ashley realized that once a young adult turned 18, he/she was phased out of wish granting organizations around the U.S.

 After granting the wish of her brother right before his death, 3 Little Birds 4 Life was born.
 Ashley is working toward building an extraordinary team of volunteers and future staff to spread 3 Little Birds 4 Life to all young adults currently managing cancer in the U.S.

 Ashley has a bachelors degree in athletic training from Western Illinois University, and a bachelors degree in physical education from Southern Illinois University at Edwardsville.
 Her hobbies include CrossFit, St Louis sports, and traveling around the country with her family.
-Ashley is a loving wife to Brett and has been a mother to Will and J.T.
+Ashley is a loving wife to Brett and Mom to Will, JT, and Micah.